The New Seekers released 29 singles in the UK. Lyn Paul sings on 16 of them, including all six of their Top 10 hits.

 The song was selected by the New Seekers' producer David Mackay.
 That, according to Eve Graham, was one of the reasons why it worked so well.
 Speaking in a Radio City interview with Roger Blythe in 1978, she said: "Other producers and other writers tend to be a bit short-sighted, should I say, by the name the New Seekers, trying to bring it up to date ... guessing what kind of material we might want to do.
 But Dave is not put off by the name because he's so familiar with it anyway ...
 He just came out and looked for songs that he felt were hit songs and not: 'Oh, it's got to be in this kind of a category'."

 Anthem was originally recorded by the Australian rock band Procession, whose line-up included the song's writers, Brian Peacock (bass) and Mick Rogers (lead guitar).
 Formed in 1967, Procession released Anthem (in an 'a cappella' version) as their début single in January 1968.
+The single entered AMR Top 100 Singles chart on 20th January 1968 and peaked at number 30.
 The band re-recorded the song (with a full rock backing) and re-released it as a single in February 1969, this time with the title One Day in Every Week.

 The New Seekers made several changes to the song, noticeable among them a change to the lyrics of the second verse.
 The original "Sunday is with the family.
 They visit her grave quite frequently.
 She's in their thoughts most constantly (oh yes, she's free)." became "Sunday is with the family, where in the morning takes the tea.
 She listens to mummy chatting pleasantly."